 Because adolescence is characterized by rapid changes in physical maturation, cognitive processes, and life style, predicting long-term adherence in an adolescent can be very challenging.
-The ability of youth to adhere to therapy needs to be considered as part of therapeutic decision making concerning the risks and benefits of starting treatment.
-Erratic adherence may result in the loss of future regimens because of the development of resistance mutations.
-Clinicians who care for adolescents with HIV frequently manage youth who, although needing therapy, pose significant concerns regarding their ability to adhere to therapy.
+A young person's ability to adhere to therapy needs to be considered as part of therapeutic decision making when considering the risks and benefits of starting ART.
+Erratic adherence may result in the loss of future regimens due to the development of resistance mutations.
+Clinicians who care for adolescents with HIV frequently manage youth who pose significant concerns regarding their ability to adhere to therapy.
 In these cases, the following strategies can be considered:

-- 1. A short-term deferral of treatment until adherence is more likely or while adherence-related problems are aggressively addressed; - 2.
+- 1. A short-term deferral of ART until adherence is more likely or while adherence-related problems are aggressively addressed; - 2.
 An adherence testing period in which a placebo (e.g., vitamin pill) is administered; and - 3.
-The avoidance of any regimens with low genetic resistance barriers.
+The avoidance of any regimens with low resistance barriers.

-Such decisions are ideally individualized to each patient and should be made carefully in context with the individual's clinical status.
-For a more detailed discussion on specific therapy and adherence issues for adolescents with HIV, see the Adherence to the Continuum of Care section of these guidelines and the Guidelines for Use of Antiretroviral Agents in Pediatric HIV Infection.19
+Such decisions should ideally be individualized to reflect each patient's clinical status.
+For a more detailed discussion on specific therapy and adherence issues for adolescents with HIV, see Adherence to the Continuum of Care in these guidelines and the Pediatric Guidelines.15